Joseph Carter Corbin

-Joseph Carter Corbin (March 26, 1833 – January 9, 1911) was a journalist and educator in the United States.
+Joseph Carter Corbin (March 26, 1833 – January 9, 1911) was an American journalist and educator.
 Before the abolition of slavery, he was a journalist, teacher, and conductor on the Underground Railroad in Ohio and Kentucky.
 After the American Civil War, he moved to Arkansas where he served as superintendent of public schools from 1873 to 1874.
 He founded the predecessor of University of Arkansas at Pine Bluff and was its first principal from 1875 until 1902.
 He ended his career in education spending a decade as principal of Merrill High School in Pine Bluff.
 He also taught in Missouri.

 Early life

-Joseph Carter Corbin was born in Chillicothe, Ohio March 26, 1833, to William and Susan Corbin.
+Corbin was born on March 26, 1833, in Chillicothe, Ohio, to William and Susan Corbin.
 William and Susan were from Richmond, Virginia, where they were slaves before they moved to Chillicothe.
 Joseph was their eldest son, and he attended schools in Chillicothe where John Mercer Langston was a classmate.
 At the age of 15, he moved to Louisville, Kentucky, and taught in schools there as an assistant to Henry Adams, who would become his brother-in-law.
 After a few years he moved back to Ohio and attended Ohio University, where he graduated in 1853.
 He returned to Louisville where his father's family lived and took work as a clerk, first in a mercantile agency and then in a bank.
 He was also active in the Underground Railroad as a part of a circle involving John Patterson Sampson, S. W. C. Liverpool, John McLeod, and Louis D. Eastin.

-During the Civil War (1861-1865), Corbin edited and published the Colored Citizen in Cincinnati.
+During the American Civil War, Corbin edited and published the Colored Citizen in Cincinnati.
 At this time, he was a member of the "colored school board committee" with a number of local black leaders, including William Henry Harrison.
 Sometime after the war he was granted a A. M. and Ph.D. from his alma mater.